ZhimingZhou/zhimingzhou.github.io/_posts/2020-12-09-Prospective-Students.md

 <!--  -->
 - What will be your research topic?
 	- We DO NOT assign topics to students in principle.
-	- Find YOUR OWN research topic by reading papers from top conferences/journals.
+	- Find your own research topic by reading papers from top conferences/journals.
 		- You may find paper via [https://papercopilot.com/top-venues/](https://papercopilot.com/top-venues/).
 		- I will always be there if you need any guidance.
 	- When you have read around 50 papers and still haven't found a suitable topic, I may give my suggestions.